elasticio/api-docs/source/includes/_flows.md

 ### Returns

-Returns the updated flow
+Returns the updated Flow.

-## Start a flow
+## Start a Flow

 > Example request